 The Company's focus is to service the facilities, equipment and computer systems ("CSV") validation market within the global life sciences industry.
-Kneat targets large Tier 1 companies in the life sciences industry primarily in the United States and Europe.
+Kneat targets large tier 1 companies in the life sciences industry primarily in the United States and Europe.
 The Company believes this market has significant potential for a digital solution due to a number of factors, including increased compliance standards required by regulators globally; and a push by manufacturers to reduce costs and increase control while maintaining data integrity to a high standard.
 As the Company continues to enhance the Kneat Gx platform through added functionality, management expects the potential market for the platform to increase.
 Using Kneat's current customer penetration rates, the estimated number of manufacturing sites globally, current list prices and other assumptions, Kneat estimates that the potential market size for Kneat Gx within the life sciences industry may be in excess of US\$600 million annual recurring revenues.

-kneat.com's contracts with customers are typically three years in length plus renewal terms and include license subscriptions (on-premise or Software as a Service ("SaaS")), maintenance fees and other professional service fees.
-Once a new contract is signed, the deployment phase commences and currently takes an average of five to six months for the new customer to go-live on the platform.
+kneat.com's contracts with customers are typically three years in length plus renewal terms and include license subscriptions (on-premise or Software as a Service ("SaaS")), maintenance fees and professional service fees.
+Once a new contract is signed, the deployment phase commences and typically takes four months for the new customer to go-live on the platform.
+However, the length of the deployment project will be specific to the customers requirements.
 Some fees related to deployment, maintenance and licenses may be collected up front, however Kneat's revenue recognition criteria is such that revenue is only recognized on completion of the deployment phase when the licenses are available for use by the customer.
-This results in a time lag of five to six months from the date of a new customer announcement to the date of initial revenue recognition.
+This results in a time lag of four to six months from the date of a new customer announcement to the date of initial revenue recognition.